betterscientificsoftware/python-for-hpc/notebooks/running_compiled_examples.md

     conda install jupyter # For conda
     pip3 install jupyter  # with pip

-You may need to install other packages as required.
+You may need to install other packages as required when you run.

 Now run the notebook: